google/googletest/docs/advanced.md

 environment variable to `1`) to run the tests in a program in a random order.
 This helps to reveal bad dependencies between tests.

-By default, googletest uses a random seed calculated from the current time.
+By default, GoogleTest uses a random seed calculated from the current time.
 Therefore you'll get a different order every time.
 The console output includes the random seed value, such that you can reproduce an order-related test failure later.
 To specify the random seed explicitly, use the `--gtest_random_seed=SEED` flag (or set the `GTEST_RANDOM_SEED` environment variable), where `SEED` is an integer in the range [0, 99999].
-The seed value 0 is special: it tells googletest to do the default behavior of calculating the seed from the current time.
+The seed value 0 is special: it tells GoogleTest to do the default behavior of calculating the seed from the current time.

-If you combine this with `--gtest_repeat=N`, googletest will pick a different random seed and re-shuffle the tests in each iteration.
+If you combine this with `--gtest_repeat=N`, GoogleTest will pick a different random seed and re-shuffle the tests in each iteration.

 ### Distributing Test Functions to Multiple Machines